niswat/home24-assignment/README.md

 ## Pre-requisites
 - Internet Browser with lastest version installed , recommended Chrome
 - Docker latest version installted, recommended v20.10.7
-- Disable VPN if any as it may block the requests sent to certain web pages.
 - Make sure port 8082 is not in use as our application will be listening on this port
+- If using any VPN, make sure does it not blocks access to any website.

 ## Quickstart